Cystic fibrosis

 What is cystic fibrosis?

-It is a disease with a high case-fatality rate because it has no cure, and life expectancy currently is at 35-40 years.
-However, 90 % of cases are diagnosed through the newborn blood spot test done on babies 48 hours after birth.
-Therefore, cystic fibrosis can be identified and treated from the start.
+It is a disease with a high mortality rate, as there is no cure, and life expectancy is currently between 35 and 40 years.
+However, 90% of cases are now diagnosed through the newborn screening test (heel prick test) performed on babies 48 hours after birth, making it detectable and treatable from the outset.

 Who is affected by cystic fibrosis?

-In Spain, 2,500 persons are diagnosed with cystic fibrosis, and it is one of the most common chronic pulmonary conditions in children and teenagers.
+There are 2,500 people diagnosed with cystic fibrosis in Spain, and it is one of the most common chronic lung diseases in childhood and adolescence.

-Individuals who develop the disease can show symptoms from birth or develop symptoms as teenagers or as adults.
-Some conditions can worsen as the disease progresses.
+People who develop the disease may have symptoms from birth, or develop them in adolescence or adulthood.
+Some symptoms may worsen as the disease progresses.

 The most common symptoms are:

-Cystic fibrosis does not have a cure, but treatments have progressed in recent years, and the life expectancy of patients has grown.
-However, it is a condition that requires thorough medical monitoring, given its complexity.
+Cystic fibrosis has no cure, but treatments have evolved in recent years, increasing patients' life expectancy.
+Even so, it is a disease that requires continuous medical monitoring due to its complexity.

-In addition, having healthy and preventive habits, such as getting vaccinated against respiratory illnesses, improves the quality of life of patients.
+In addition, maintaining healthy habits and taking preventative measures, such as getting vaccinated against respiratory diseases, also contribute to improving patients' quality of life.

 Oxygen therapy